edahlgren/QtLing-JSON/Preprocessing.md

 For each JSON object in the "words" array:

 + A `"name"` field with a string value that is the lowercased word.
-Should not be empty.
 + A `"count"` field with a numeric value that is the frequency of the word.
-Defaults to 1.
+Should default to 1.

-> **NOTE:** A `typename` field is optional but recommended.
-See the RFC for more details.
+---

-#### Finding suffixes
+#### Sorting

 To find suffixes, words must be ordered lexigraphically.